DHTMLX/docs-diagram/docs/api/editor/zoomin_method.md

 ### Description

-@short: zooms in the diagram
+@short: Zooms in the diagram

 ### Usage